VolodymyrKuksa/tradernet_cli/README.md

 # tradernet_cli

 This is a simple python client for the [TraderNet](https://tradernet.com) API.
-Mainly this packaged is purposed to ease the automation of common tasks in TraderNet.
+Mainly this package is purposed to ease the automation of common tasks in TraderNet.

 ## Installation